chainer/chainer/docs/source/tutorial/trainer.rst

 Let's try using the Trainer feature
 ```````````````````````````````````

-By using :class:`~chainer.training.Trainer`, you don't need to write the tedious training loop explicitly any more.
+By using :class:`~chainer.training.Trainer`, you don't need to write the training loop explicitly any more.
 Furthermore, Chainer provides many useful extensions that can be used with :class:`~chainer.training.Trainer` to visualize your results, evaluate your model, store and manage log files more easily.

 This example will show how to use the :class:`~chainer.training.Trainer` to train a fully-connected feed-forward neural network on the MNIST dataset.

 .. note::

-    If you would like to know how to write a training loop without using this functionality, please check :doc:`train_loop` instead of this tutorial.
+    If you would like to know how to write a training loop without using the :class:`~chainer.training.Trainer`, please check :doc:`train_loop` instead of this tutorial.

 1. Prepare the dataset
 ''''''''''''''''''''''